 Carrying out maintenance tasks such as replacing broken furniture and sweeping the chimney is all part of being a responsible landlord.

 A rental property is a huge asset, so it makes sense to protect it.
-Landlord insurance protects your property from damage caused by Acts of God, inclement weather, or rogue tenants.
+Landlord insurance protects your property from damage caused by Acts of God, inclement weather and other perils.
 Work with an experienced insurance broker to find the most appropriate insurance policy for your needs.
 They can compare a huge range of policies, many of which will only be available via intermediaries.

 Remember, the cheapest policy is not necessarily the best one.
 Don’t be too frugal with your coverage needs, either.
 Being underinsured won’t be much of a comfort when you need to make a claim.